 Living with or caring for someone with a brain tumor is a confusing and difficult experience.
 The journey is unique because patients are confronted with standards of care including chemotherapies and radiation therapies, with known side effects familiar to other cancer journeys, yet this disease also presents with significant neurological disorders.
 Overnight, we have to become experts in the disease, treatment options, symptom management, and further complications that accompany this disease.
 The physical needs are so demanding that often the other challenges of living with a brain tumor involving our emotional and spiritual health, also daunting to deal with, are neglected.
 This can cause long-term consequences impacting the quality of life of the brain tumor patient and all those involved in their care.

 Those who are familiar with the brain tumor experience know that there is nothing quite like it, and it can be difficult to relate to others living with serious disease or chronic illness.
-In order to provide more support for the brain tumor community, in partnership with Answer Cancer Foundation, we are excited to announce we are launching a monthly Brain Tumor Virtual Support Group where patients and their care partners can talk about the brain tumor experience with others who are currently walking, or have walked, the path.
+In order to provide more support for the brain tumor community, in partnership with the National Brain Tumor Society, we are excited to announce we are launching monthly Brain Tumor Virtual Support Conversations where patients and their care partners can talk about the brain tumor experience with others who are currently walking, or have walked, the path.
 We welcome patients and care partners at any stage of the brain tumor experience, from newly diagnosed to those who have lost loved ones.
-Calls will take place on the second Thursday of the month at 6 PM PT/9 PM ET.
+Calls will take place on the third Sunday of the month at 4 PM PT/7 PM ET.

 Just as the disease and its treatment may progress over time, so, too, should the support for those on this journey.
-Please join us for our inaugural call next week on Thursday, July 12th, 2018.
 We look forward to learning about your experience, sharing with others, and collaborating to support you and your loved ones.

-Please click here to be linked to Answer Cancer's website for instructions on how to join!
+Please click here to be linked to the NBTS website for instructions on how to join!

 Adam Hayden (@adamhayden) is a graduate trained philosopher, blogger, and speaker.
 In June 2016, Adam was diagnosed with the aggressive brain cancer, glioblastoma (GBM).
 Adam regularly lectures to both medical students and clinicians on topics related to medical education, bioethics, and narrative medicine.
 In 2018 Adam was awarded the Distinguished Alumni Award from the Indiana University School of Liberal Arts.
 Adam is active volunteer and state advocate with the National Brain Tumor Society (@NBTStweets).
 Through this affiliation, Adam attends scientific meetings and research roundtables, featuring clinical oncologists, researchers, and regulatory bodies.
 Adam co-moderates the Brain Tumor Social Media (#BTSM) monthly Twitter chat, (@BTSMchat).